-- 15. Given the greater reliance on human control measures in tramways compared to railways, a key risk control is the competence of staff.
-The approach to recruitment and selection, training, development, monitoring and supervision is fundamental to delivering this successfully. - 16.
-This approach applies to all safety critical staff such as controllers and drivers, and also to the staff who inspect and maintain infrastructure, vehicles and systems. - 17.
-Activity: ORR will continue to assess competence management as part of investigations into incidents and this is one of the core aspects of RM3 inspection,
+16. Given the greater reliance on human control measures in tramways compared to railways, a key risk control is the fitness and competence of staff.
+The approach to recruitment and selection, training, development, monitoring and supervision is fundamental to delivering this successfully.

+17. This approach applies to all safety critical staff such as controllers and drivers, and also to the staff who inspect and maintain infrastructure, vehicles and systems.

+18. Activity: ORR will continue to assess competence management as part of investigations into incidents and this is one of the core aspects of RM3 inspection.
+ORR will monitor the development of technologies to support driver attention and alertness by the tramway operators and how fatigue management is undertaken.